-You’ve probably eaten many grilled cheese sandwiches in your life, but have you made one using pesto and gouda?
-Combine this sandwich with my Fire Roasted Tomato Soup, and you’ll be hanging out in comfort-food heaven.
+You've probably eaten many grilled cheese sandwiches in your life, but have you made one using pesto and gouda?
+Combine Pesto Grilled Cheese with Fire Roasted Tomato Soup, and you'll be hanging out in comfort-food heaven.

 Layer slices of the bread with two kinds of cheese.
 I like to use White American slices and Gouda shreds.
 Both of these cheeses are destined to melt into a golden swirl of goodness.
 Yum city!

 Close the sandwiches and grill with butter in a cast iron skillet.
 The heat of the skillet will create the perfect toasty goodness on the outside, and melt the cheese to divine yumminess on the inside.

 So, what makes this sandwich different from the rest?
 It's the hint of pesto that takes it to another dimension.
 The gouda cheese is also a nice deviation from sharp cheddar.

 I also think that sourdough is the best bread to use for grilling.
 It holds up well to heat, and creates a crispy crust which is what you want to compliment the creamy cheese inside.